pzim-devdata/tahoma/README.md

 Run in your imported folder :

-- `python3 - pip install -r requirements.txt` to install dependencies
+- `python3 -m pip install -r requirements.txt` in order to install dependencies and
-and
 - `python3 tahoma.py` for being sure than tahoma starts